Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Results and discussion

-The mean estimates and standard deviations are shown in figure~\ref{fig:urban_swag}.
-The present CNN can estimate a far-field state with an $L_2$ error norm ranging from 0.15 to 0.24.
-Contrary to the case with the square-cylinder wake, the estimation performance becomes better with the sections farther away from the input section.
-This is because the complexity of the flow is reduced as the distance from the wall increases, with fewer large-scale features dominating the flow dynamics.
 A relationship between the mean velocity profile $\overline{u}$ (temporally and spatially averaged at each $x-z$ cross section) and the distance from the wall is summarized in figure~\ref{fig:urms_y}.
 The mean velocity profile obtained from the estimations of SWAG shows reasonable agreement with the reference data.
 Moreover, the standard deviations of them are in a quite narrow range, i.e., under 1.0\% of the reference value, which implies that the SWAG-based estimation captures the spatio-temporal averaged value in a reasonable manner.

 Furthermore, we also demonstrate the applicability of SWAG-based uncertainty quantification on low-dimensional variables for reduced-order modeling (ROM).
 Since ROM, e.g., based on proper-orthogonal decomposition (POD)~\cite{Lumely1967} and autoencoders~\cite{HS2006,FHNMF2020}, play a crucial role to analyze, predict, and also control a high-dimensional system in low-dimensional spaces~\cite{taira_modalanalysis2017}, performing UQ on a latent space can also be regarded as an important extension of the method.
 As an example, we take the SWAG-based sample outputs and obtain low-dimensional representations in terms of modal content.
 We first perform POD for temporal snapshots of the mean estimation ${\bm y}_{\rm SWAG}$ of SWAG as follows: